mash999/Problem-Solving/README.md

-The folder contains all the problems i have solved on codeforces.com
+The repository contains all the problems I've solved on codeforces.com